devpi/devpi/doc/index.rst

    #devpi on freenode

-The MIT-licensed devpi system features a powerful PyPI-compatible server and a complimentary command line tool to drive packaging, testing and release activities with Python.
+The MIT-licensed devpi system features a powerful PyPI-compatible server and a complementary command line tool to drive packaging, testing and release activities with Python.
 Main features and usage scenarios:

 - **fast PyPI mirror**: use a local self-updating pypi.python.org